oscar-castellanos/HackUDC25/README.md

 ## How can you be a part of ClothingCompare?
 You can contribute to ClothingCompare by solving Issues left by the developers or by other members of the community.
 Please do mind the limitations, advice and rules that these contributions must comply with.
 They are compiled in the [Contribution](/CONTRIBUTING.md) file.
 For any security concerns, go to [Security](/SECURITY.md) and follow the instructions within.

+## Git development
+In order to speedup development a Git Trunk based development has been applied throughout the project, as most of the work has been done in quick succession on the 'dev' branch.

 ## Current Contributions
 The contributors of this project are the following: